 As a marketing authorisation holder you are obliged to comply with national and European legislation relating to pharmacovigilance.
 A few examples of the obligations are:

-- Updating product information on the basis of the latest scientific knowledge.
+- Updating product information on the basis of the latest scientific knowledge

 - Taking suitable measures once new insights become available about the product's efficacy and/or adverse reactions.
-For example informing authorities and issuing information to health care providers and patients.
+For example informing authorities and issuing information to health care providers and patients

-- Ensuring that the manufacturing and monitoring methods of the medicinal products are in line with the latest scientific research.
+- Ensuring that the manufacturing and monitoring methods of the medicinal products are in line with the latest scientific research

 - Ensuring that potential adverse reactions are reported to EudraVigilance.
-You not only have to report in the case of registered usage based on normal doses, but also in the event of medication errors and abuse of the product.
+You not only have to report in the case of authorised usage based on normal doses, but also in the event of medication errors and abuse of the product.

-- The submission of Periodic Safety Update Reports (PSURs), if applicable.
+- The submission of Periodic Safety Update Reports (PSURs), if applicable

-- The maintaining of a Pharmacovigilance System Master File (PSMF) and the regular checking of the system for pharmacovigilance.
+- The maintaining of a Pharmacovigilance System Master File (PSMF) and the regular checking of the system for pharmacovigilance

-- The appointment of a person qualified by the EU who is responsible for pharmacovigilance (EU QPPV), and of a national contact person for pharmacovigilance.
+- The appointment of a person qualified by the EU who is responsible for pharmacovigilance (EU QPPV), and of a national contact person for pharmacovigilance

-- The implementation of a Risk Management Plan (RMP).
+- The implementation of a Risk Management Plan (RMP)

 - The submission to the EMA of up-to-date information on all medicinal products for which you have a marketing authorisation within the European Economic Area (also known as the requirements in connection with Art.
 57(2) of the XEVMPD).

 As far as pharmacovigilance is concerned the Medicines Act [Geneesmiddelenwet] is nationally applicable.
-In the EU the relevant legislation is laid down in various regulations and directives.
+In the EU the relevant legislation is laid down in various Regulations and Directives.
 A number of modules of 'Good Pharmacovigilance Practices (GVP)' have also been drawn up to facilitate the implementation of pharmacovigilance within the EU.